Gabriel5638/mindfullness-website/README.md

  * Exercise-When selecting exercises the browser redirects to exercises as intended.

  * Breathwork-When selecting breathwork the browser redirects to breathwork as intended.

+ * Tested on small screens and it works as intended.

+ ### Navigation bar in exercise,breathwork and gallery sections
+ *  Home-When selecting home the browser redirects to home as intended.

+ * Gallery-When selecting gallery the browser redirects to gallery as intended.

+ * Exercise-When selecting exercises the browser redirects to exercises as intended.

+ * Breathwork-When selecting breathwork the browser redirects to breathwork as intended.

+ * Tested on small screens and it works as intended.

  ### Text
  * Checked that all text is grammatical using grammarly application and that there were no typos.
  ### Media